Top 10 Tips To Sell Your Car

 Ask yourself how much you care about speed, convenience, and the final selling price.

-If you have all the time in the world to fetch the highest possible price, then selling privately on sites like Auto Trader or eBay may be the best bet; but you have to be ready for long selling times and showing the car to several prospective buyers, with zero guarantee of success.
+If you have all the time in the world to fetch the highest possible price, then selling privately on a classified listing or auction website (such as eBay) may be the best bet; but you have to wait for a good offer to present itself and you may need to show the car to a number of different prospective buyers, with zero guarantee of success.

 Motorway meanwhile works with a network of 3,000+ verified dealers to help you find the highest price from a professional buyer.
 It’s quick, easy and you get significantly more money than part exchange.

-If you just want to get your car sold fast and are willing to sacrifice a bit on the end price to remove the hassle, then choose a car buying site that will pay for your car instantly or part-exchange it for your new car at a dealership.
+If you just want to get your car sold fast and are willing to sacrifice a bit on the end price to remove the hassle, then you can always just choose an instant car buying site or you can part-exchange it for your next car at a dealership.
+It’s all about weighing up your options.

 4. Pick your selling route wisely